ualbertalib/Developer-Handbook/README.md

 The recommended way to authenticate and communicate over ssh is through public/private key pairs.
 You share your public key with a server and it is stored in .ssh/authorized_keys.
 Keep your private key secret and on your desktop machine (in your ~/.ssh/ directory).

 These keys can be created with Linux command-line tools.
-In a Windows environment, they can be created using the equivalent tools in [[Cygwin](https://www.cygwin.com/)], or [[using PuttyGen](http://www.rackspace.com/knowledge_center/article/generating-rsa-keys-with-ssh-puttygen)].
+In a Windows environment, they can be created using the equivalent tools in [[Cygwin](https://www.cygwin.com/)].
+If you have already created a key pair with PuttyGen and shared it with the sysadmins, you can convert it to the necessary OpenSSH-style keys by following [these instructions](http://stackoverflow.com/questions/2224066/how-to-convert-ssh-keypairs-generated-using-puttygenwindows-into-key-pairs-use#answer-2224204).

 To create your keys: